kentcb/WorkoutWotch/README.md

 If you want to make changes to the exercise document, you'll need to modify the *DefaultExerciseDocument.mkd* file in the *WorkoutWotch.Services.iOS* project.
 See [writing exercise programs](Doc/writing-exercise-programs.md) for details on the syntax of the document.

-## Running with iCloud integration
+## Running with iCloud Integration

 If you decide you want the "full Workout Wotch experience", you'll need to follow these steps to appease the Apple gods.
 If you prefer, you can [follow the instructions in my video](http://www.youtube.com/watch?v=I_jherfsRKk&t=22m30s) instead.